August 18th 2016

 Thanks for Reading!!

 As you see from the photo, conditions were bright.
-I wanted to give the exposure as much light as possible because this would give the best colour results.
+I really wanted to give the exposure as much light as possible because this would give the best colour results.
 I was getting 5 seconds exposure with +2 compensation, f/14 and iso320.
 I could have easily acheived a 10 second exposure by reducing the iso, but 5 seconds was perfect for a very simple Magic Cloth.
 The timing for a 5 second exposure is reaction based.
 As soon as I hear the shutter I Karate chop the whole scene then slowly expose the landscape.